 Environmental Strategy | Navigating the MCP for Complex Brownfields Redevelopment

-We were hired to initiated Phase II Comprehensive Site Assessment and Phase III Remedial Action Planning under the Massachusetts Contingency Plan (MCP) in 2012 at a 40-acre, abandoned industrial mill complex with a history of a metal/copper works in the 1800s and rubber manufacturing in the 1900s.
+We were hired to initiate Phase II Comprehensive Site Assessment and Phase III Remedial Action Planning under the Massachusetts Contingency Plan (MCP) in 2012 at a 40-acre, abandoned industrial mill complex with a history of a metal/copper works in the 1800s and rubber manufacturing in the 1900s.
 Our work on this project since 2012 demonstrates GeoInsight’s technical expertise in environmental site assessment, remediation, redevelopment, and regulatory closure, coupled with our commitment to being responsive and developing long-term partnerships with our clients.

 REMEDIATED 25,000 TONS OF SOIL AND 175,000 GALLONS OF WATER – Active remediation and site-wide redevelopment was initiated in 2015 with final remedial soil excavation activities ending in early 2017.
 Over 25,000 tons of impacted soil was excavated and disposed off-site at permitted facilities as a part of the remedial effort and 175,000 gallons of impacted water was treated and discharged (re-infiltrated) on‑site.
 Oversaw post‑remediation human health risk assessment and ecological (sediment) risk characterizations that ultimately supported residential reuse of the property.
 Contaminants included petroleum-based solvents, dense non-aqueous phase liquids (DNAPL), plasticizers, and metals.

 ACHIEVED TEMPORARY OR PERMANENT SOLUTIONS – GeoInsight’s site investigation work and Remedial Completion Report in 2017 supported achieving Temporary or Permanent Solutions under the MCP (“site closure”) at the eight MCP disposal sites/release areas at the property.